Airport disruptions abound as senators chase deal to end Homeland Security budget standoff

-WASHINGTON (AP) — Travel disruptions deepened Tuesday as senators raced to salvage an emerging proposal to end the Homeland Security shutdown by funding much of the department, including airport workers going without pay, but excluding immigration operations that have been core to the dispute.
+WASHINGTON (AP) — Travel disruptions deepened Tuesday as senators raced to salvage a proposal to end the Homeland Security shutdown by funding much of the department, including airport workers going without pay, but excluding immigration operations that have been core to the dispute.

 The sudden sense of urgency comes as U.S. airports are snarled by long security lines, with travelers being told to arrive hours before their flights in Houston, Atlanta and Baltimore/Washington International.
 Routine Department of Homeland Security funding was halted in mid-February ahead of the busy spring travel season.
 Nearly 11% of Transportation Security Administration workers who were scheduled to report for duty Monday — more than 3,200 — missed work, and at least 458 have have quit altogether since the shutdown began, according to DHS.

-“The time to end this is now,” said Senate Majority Leader John Thune, R-S.D., signaling voting ahead.
+“The time to end this is now,” said Senate Majority Leader John Thune, R-S.D.

 But Democrats panned the offer as insufficient.
 And President Donald Trump himself was noncommittal.

-Note: This story was first published on March 24, 2026.
-It was updated on March 25, 2026 to correct the spelling of the surname of the acting TSA administrator.
-It is McNeill, not McNeil.